56 Night Out

 - I need to head back home after we finish here.

-I only have an hour and a half max before I need to get
+I only have an hour and a half max before I need to get ready.

 'Max' is a common shortened form of the word 'maximum' which means limit.
 This is commonly used in speech, but isn't used often in written English.
 Notice the following:

 - The max she will pay for jeans is $60.